Tax Planning for US Digital Nomad

 What is the Foreign Tax Credit (FTC)?

-The Foreign Tax Credit (FTC) is a non-refundable US tax credit that allows you to reduce your US income tax liability on a dollar-for-dollar basis for income taxes you've already paid to a foreign country.
-Its purpose is to prevent double taxation on the same income.
+The Foreign Tax Credit (FTC) is a nonrefundable US tax credit that allows US expats an offset against US income tax owed on a dollar-for-dollar basis for foreign income tax paid to a foreign country.
+It is designed to mitigate the problem of double taxation of the same income.

 • Dollar-for-dollar credit for foreign taxes paid